 Create a floor plan for each room that is covered by this manual.
 Place a copy of the plans in the My Lab-Specific Information section of your manual and also post them in the relevant room.
 Note the locations of any signs, safety equipment and process- related equipment that may be present.
 (Refer to example floor plan, Figure C-2).
-Templates are provided to create and print a Lab floorplan template is also available.
+Templates are provided to create and print a lab floorplan template for your space; a multi-room floorplan template is also available.